deepset-ai/FARM/readme.rst

 What is it?
 ############
 FARM makes cutting edge **Transfer Learning** for NLP simple.
-It is a home for all species of pretrained language models (e.g. BERT) that can be adapted to **different down-stream tasks**.
+It is a home for all species of pretrained language models (e.g. BERT) that can be adapted to different **domain languages** or **down-stream tasks**.
-The aim is to make it simple to perform document classification, NER and question answering, for example, using the one language model.
+With FARM you can easily create SOTA NLP models for tasks like document classification, NER or question answering.
-The **standardized interfaces** for language models and prediction heads allow flexible extension by researchers and easy adaptation for practitioners.
+The **standardized interfaces** for language models and prediction heads allow flexible extension by researchers and easy application for practitioners.
 Additional experiment tracking and visualizations support you along the way to adapt a SOTA model to your own NLP problem and have a **very fast proof-of-concept**.

 Core features